junaid-mohammad/QR-Code-Generator/README.md

 ## Purpose

-The primary goal of this project was to strengthen my understanding of **Node.js** and explore core concepts like:
+The primary goal of this project was to strengthen my understanding of **Node.js** and explore core node concepts like:

 - Using native **Node.js modules** (such as `fs` and `path`).
 - Integrating external **NPM packages** (like `inquirer` and `qr-image`).